petefoth/unofficial-l4m-builds/README.md

 ## Details of Custom build
 This build differs from the standard /e/OS and L4m builds as follows.
 (Unless otherwise stated, all the following come from F-Droid, and receive updates via F-Droid).
 The build includes
-- Aurora Store amd Aurora Services for installing and updating apps from Google's Play Store, in addition to L4m's F-Droid, and in place of /e/'s App Lounge;
+- Aurora Store and Aurora Services for installing and updating apps from Google's Play Store, in addition to L4m's F-Droid, and in place of /e/'s Apps / App Lounge;
 - /e/'s Bliss launcher alongside LOS's Trebuchet.
 Users choose which to use as default during first time setup.
-They can swap using Settings | Apps | Defaul apps;
+They can swap using Settings | Apps | Default apps;
-- QKSMS,in place of /e/'s fork and LOS's Messaging
+- QKSMS in place of /e/'s fork and LOS's Messaging
 - K-9 Mail in place of /e/'s fork and LOS's Email
 - OpenCamera in place of /e/'s fork and LOS's Snap
 - Bromite in place of /e/'s fork and LOS's Jelly.
 (This comes from Bromite's F-Droid repo, which is added to F-Droid's repos, allowing it to receive updates via F-Droid)